Leadership

 Dave is a public affairs executive and consultant committed to enabling business success.
 VP Communications and Public Affairs at E-Comm 911 and has also worked as a journalist, political speechwriter, lobbyist and public relations strategist.
 His past leadership roles include Deputy Chief of Staff to the Premier of B.C., VP Government Relations at TELUS, and Chief Communications Officer for the Provincial Health Services Authority of B.C.

 Dave is a past director of the Greater Vancouver Board of Trade, the VSO School of Music (chair), the Vancouver Symphony Orchestra and the TELUS Vancouver Community Board.
-He is currently vice-chair of the Greater Vancouver Advisory Board, chair of the membership committee, and the lead for public relations and government relations.
+He is currently chair of the membership committee, and the lead for public relations and government relations.

 “The Salvation Army’s community service and values are more important today than ever, including supporting others without discrimination, and respecting and valuing each other, recognizing everyone’s worth.”